Jack Ruby: Prosecution

-After his arrest, Ruby said that he had been distraught over President Kennedy's death, had wanted to help the city of Dallas "redeem" itself in the eyes of the public, and that he was "saving Mrs. Kennedy the discomfiture of coming back to trial".
+After his arrest, Ruby said that he had been distraught over Kennedy's death, had wanted to help the city of Dallas "redeem" itself in the eyes of the public, and that he was "saving Mrs. Kennedy the discomfiture of coming back to trial".
 He also claimed that he shot Oswald on the spur of the moment when the opportunity presented itself, without considering any reason for doing so.
-Ruby said that he was an admirer of President Kennedy and the Kennedy family, that he cried when he heard that the President was shot, "in mourning" after, "cried a great deal" Saturday afternoon, and was depressed that night.
+Ruby said that he was an admirer of the Kennedy family, that he cried when he heard that Kennedy was shot, was "in mourning" after, "cried a great deal" Saturday afternoon, and was depressed that night.
 The grief over the assassination, Ruby stated, finally "reached the point of insanity," suddenly compelling him to shoot when Oswald walked in front of him in the basement that Sunday morning.

 At the time of the shooting, Ruby said that he was taking phenmetrazine (Preludin), a central nervous system stimulant.
 Ruby also said that he entered the police basement by coming down the Main Street ramp.
 Later, Ruby expressed remorse to his brother Earl, saying he never wanted Oswald to die.
 Ruby asked Dallas attorney Tom Howard to represent him.
 Howard accepted and asked Ruby if he could think of anything that might damage his defense.
 Ruby responded that there would be a problem if a man by the name of "Davis" should come up.
 Ruby told his attorney that he "had been involved with Davis, who was a gunrunner entangled in anti-Castro efforts."

 Ruby's brother Earl replaced Howard with prominent San Francisco defense attorney Melvin Belli, who agreed to represent him pro bono.
 Lawyer Joe H. Tonahill also signed on to assist with Ruby's defense.
 At his bond hearing in January 1964, while talking to reporters, Ruby tearfully said, regarding the assassination of Kennedy, that he could not understand "how a great man like that could be lost."
 Belli tried to argue that Ruby was mentally ill and employed the insanity defense.
 He told the press that "Ruby is an intense, emotional man.
 Talking to him, the hair rose on the hackles of my neck.
 I felt horror, revulsion, sadness".
 Ruby was uncomfortable with Belli's defense strategy, which included Ruby not testifying at all during the trial.
 Ruby said he would have liked to testify but that "Mr. Belli knows better, I guess".